Effective date: June 2020

-Under certain circumstances, you have rights under EU data protection laws in relation to your personal information:
+Under certain circumstances, you have rights under EU and UK data protection laws in relation to your personal information:

 - Right to withdraw consent at any time: This applies where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-- Request access to your personal data: This enables you to request a copy of the personal data we hold about you and to check that it is accurate and that we are processing it lawfully.
-This is not, however, an absolute right, and the interests of other individuals may restrict your right of access.
+- Request access to your personal data: This enables you to request a copy of the personal data we hold about you and certain information about the data, such as the purposes for which the data are being processed and the categories of recipients to whom the data have been disclosed.
+This is not, however, an absolute right, and the interests of others may restrict your right of access.
 For additional copies requested by employees, we may charge a reasonable fee based on administrative costs.

-- Object to processing of your personal data: This enables you to object to processing of your personal data where we are relying on a legitimate interest and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.
+- Object to processing of your personal data: This enables you to object to processing of your personal data where we are relying on a legitimate interest to process the data and there is something about your particular situation which makes you want to object to processing on these grounds.
+In some cases, we may demonstrate that we have compelling legitimate grounds to process your information that override the objection.
 You also have the right to object where we are processing your personal data for direct marketing purposes.
-We will provide you with appropriate choices to opt-in or opt-out as set out above in our Policy.
+We will provide you with appropriate choices to opt-in or opt- out as set out above in our Policy.

 - Request correction of your personal data: This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.

 - Request erasure of your personal data: This enables you to ask us to delete or remove personal data where there is no lawful basis for us continuing to process it.
-Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.
+Note, however, that we may not always be able to comply with your request of erasure, in which case we will notify you of the specific reasons in our response to your request.